Aaron Donald: Personal life

 Donald's older brother, Archie Jr., was a star linebacker at Toledo who "bounced around the NFL as an undrafted free agent until retiring in 2012".
 The brothers, who shared bunk beds in their childhood, frequently thought about one day helping their parents retire, which became one of the driving forces in Aaron's career.
 On April 27, 2020, Donald revealed on Twitter that he had graduated from the University of Pittsburgh with a degree in communications.

-In 2021, Donald and his wife had a son.
-Donald also has two other children, a daughter and a son, from a previous relationship.
+In 2021, Donald and his wife Erica had a son.
+With his high school sweetheart Jaelynn Blakey, Donald also has a daughter born in 2013, and a son born in 2016.
+Donald and his wife established the Aaron Donald 99 Foundation, which is a non-profit organization focused on helping youth from underserved communities.